shsteimer/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/instructions.md

 ---

-### How do I install demos onto my AEM as a Cloud Service sandbox environment?
+### How do I install demos on my AEM as a Cloud Service sandbox environment?

 AEM as a Cloud Service (running in the Adobe Cloud) can only have Code deployed to it via Adobe Cloud Manager, which requires knowledge of AEM Maven Projects and Git.